-For 2017 my goals are to take pictures of not only higher technical quality, but to include more interesting foreground subjects.
-I decided that I would image stack all of astrophotography shots, strive to take foreground shots at blue hour or with long exposure times and a low ISO setting, and whenever possible include creative sources of light to enhance the composition.
-In turn, these practices require more advanced post-processing capabilities, including star alignments, image stacking/averaging, image blending, precision masking, etc. To prepare for this I spent last winter and spring learning the basics of Photoshop, which allows me to accomplish these tasks plus much more.
+Since then my goals have obviously expanded to take pictures of not only higher technical quality, but to also strive for good and unique compositions.
+I image stack all of astrophotography shots, typically strive to take non-sky foreground shots at blue hour or with long exposure times using a low ISO setting, and whenever possible include creative sources of light to enhance the composition.
+In turn, these practices require more advanced post-processing capabilities, including star alignments, image stacking/averaging, image blending, precision masking, etc.

 Given that we arrived in Belize during the May full moon, this was the shot I never expected to get.
 However, a few days into our trip the weather changed providing unusual completely clear skies, and the moon cycle shifted just enough to allow for about an hour of shooting between start of dark skies and moon-rise.
 The thing I love most about this shot is the near horizontal view of the Milky Way, something we never get to see up here in the more northern latitudes.